danhphan/explore/README.md

 > Exploring advanced python features and useful packages

-Please use the sidebar on the left to browser different usercases.
+Please use the sidebar on the left to browser different use cases.